50 A380s? We could have bought 10 more, says Emirates

-DUBAI (Reuters) - Emirates’ whopping order for 50 of the world’s biggest jets should end doubts about the A380 that have tested the nerve of manufacturer Airbus, the airline’s chief said -- adding it was so sure of filling the planes it might have bought 10 more.
+DUBAI (Reuters) - Emirates’ whopping order for 50 of the world’s biggest jets should end doubts about the project that had even crept into manufacturer Airbus, the airline’s chief told Reuters, adding it was so sure of filling the planes it might have bought 10 more.

-The record $23 billion A380 order at the Dubai Airshow turned round the fortunes of a recently slow-selling jet that is synonymous not only with Europe’s industrial ambitions, but also the rapid growth of its largest customer.
+By announcing a $23 billion A380 order at the Dubai Airshow, Emirates turned round the fortunes of a recently slow-selling jet that is synonymous not only with Europe’s industrial ambitions but also the rapid growth of its largest customer.

 “For us the A380 is the future.
-And we don’t like anyone talking about it not being around,” Emirates airline president Tim Clark told Reuters an interview.
+And we don’t like anyone talking about it not being around,” Emirates airline president Tim Clark said in an interview on Tuesday.

 “I’ve been very vocal with the Airbus management, saying don’t bottle out of this ... it’s a really good aircraft,” Clark said.

-Sunday’s deal galvanized an already dramatic start to the Dubai Airshow, coming on top of $100 billion in orders for a new Boeing (BA.N) jet including 150 for Emirates.
+The deal galvanized an already dramatic start to the Dubai Airshow on Sunday, coming on top of $100 billion in orders for a new Boeing (BA.N) jet led by Emirates and other Gulf carriers.

-It also ended a dearth of orders for Europe’s iconic double-decker jet.
-The apparent shortage of demand had fuelled internal discussion over whether to cut production and review A380 strategy, as Reuters reported last month.
+It ended a dearth of orders for Europe’s iconic double-decker jet, which had sapped confidence and triggered a debate within Airbus over whether to cut production and alter strategy, as reported by Reuters last month.

-“We were aware of it.
+“We were aware of it (Airbus’s A380 discussions).
 But that was not the reason why we did this deal,” Clark added.
-“We wouldn’t place orders of this size if we were concerned about it.”

 “At the time, they were having issues with regard to what to actually do, slow production rate maybe.”